Christ Church has a fascinating past - as a building and the people associated with it

 The Early Years

 Christ Church was built in 1848 to meet the needs of the growing village.
 Its construction, together with that of the vicarage, was funded by John Labouchere of Broome Hall and the 13th Duke of Norfolk provided the land.
 Designed by Benjamin Ferrey, a pupil of Augustus Charles Pugin who was responsible for the rich and intricate interior of the Houses of Parliament, Ferrey based his design on that of a simple late thirteenth century chapel while drawing on the decorated period of English Gothic architecture for the chancel arch and widow tracery.
 With its six sides, Ferrey's font, now facing the south door, demonstrates the influence of the Ecclesiastical movement on his work.
 Christ Church is seen to be a fine example of the mid-eighteenth century Gothic revival 'beauty of holiness' movement, taking the word to the people.
-Built of local, Leith Hill, sandstone, Christ Church is a Grade II listed building.
+Built of local, Leith Hill, sandstone, Christ Church is a Listed building.

 Consecrated on 19 October 1848 by Charles Sumner, Bishop of Winchester, Christ Church was initially a 'chapel of ease' of Holmwood Parish but with an endowment by Labouchere Coldarbour became a parish in its own right in 1850.
 John Labouchere was a banker, a partner in what became Williams and Deacon's (for a time Williams, Deacon, Labouchere & Co) which was taken over by the Royal Bank of Scotland in 1929, but continued to operate under the old name until it was merged to form Williams and Glyns before being fully absorbed into RBS.
 Labouchere shared evangelical Christian beliefs with his bank